telerik/teststudio-docs/docs/features/elements-explorer/find-element-by-image.md

 The threshold and index values in this section can be additionally adjusted depending on the scenarios to cover.
 The important notes to keep in mind are listed below:

 - **Threshold** - the default value is 90 and can be adjusted on project level in the <a href="/features/project-settings/element-images" target="_blank">Project Settings</a>.
 The threshold can be lowered if the tests are failing when executed against different browser or on other display.
 However, setting it too low can lead to locating incorrect images.
-Since adjusting the optimal value for the threshold depends on the tested application and execution requirements, we recommend to perform few test runs and find out which will suit best on the current project.
+Since adjusting the optimal value for the threshold depends on the tested application and execution requirements, we recommend to perform few test runs and find out which will suit best for the current project.

 - **Index** - the index is zero based and its value is recorded depending on how many matching images are found on the current page.
-The amount of matching images depends on the set threshold, so changing the threshold will affect the index as well.
+The number of matching images depends on the set threshold, so changing the threshold will affect the index as well.

 ## Recording New Image